7digital/SevenDigital.Api.Wrapper/README.md

 What is this code?
 ========
-the 7digital API Wrapper is a library to make it easy to access the 7digital API from C# code.
+The 7digital API Wrapper is a library to make it easy to access the 7digital API from C# code.

 You will need
 ========